-2.5.2.1 Terrestrial Mammals (excluding Bats)
+2.5.2.1 Otter

-- 17 The footprint of the Proposed Scheme and suitable lands (e.g. greenfield sites) immediately adjacent were surveyed for otter activity as part of the multi-disciplinary walkover survey, undertaken between June and August 2018, and in August 2020.
+- 18 The footprint of the Proposed Scheme and suitable lands (e.g. greenfield sites) immediately adjacent were surveyed for otter Lutra activity as part of the multi-disciplinary walkover survey, undertaken between June and August 2018, in August 2020 and March 2022.
 The presence / absence of these species was surveyed through the detection of field signs such as tracks, markings, feeding signs, and droppings as well as by direct observation.
 In addition, the study area was surveyed for the presence of otter holts.
-Where present, any evidence of use was recorded. - 18 A desk study was carried out to identify all hydrological crossing points within the footprint of the Proposed Scheme.
-However, no instream works are proposed and the desk study identified no sites where water bodies may be subject to significant disturbance as a consequence of the Proposed Scheme.
-As such, separate otter suitability surveys were not deemed necessary.
+Where present, any evidence of use was recorded. - 19 A desk study was carried out to identify all hydrological crossing points within the footprint of the Proposed Scheme.
+Construction methodologies which involved in-stream works, modifications to banks or significant disturbance were deemed to require habitat suitability assessments for otter.
+Previous iterations of the Proposed Scheme identified three sites where water bodies may be subject to significant disturbance as a consequence of the Construction of the Proposed Scheme; CBC0809AR001 on the River Camac, CBC0809AR002 on the River Camac and CBC0809AR003 on the River Poddle.
+A corridor of approximately 150m upstream and downstream from these locations were surveyed to identify the presence of otter holts in October 2020.